latent-to/developer-docs/docs/research/synchronized-halving.md

 **Two critical prices**:
 - **Spot price**: The current market rate offered by the AMM (TAO reserves ÷ ALPHA reserves)
-- **Liquidation price**: The redemption value if the subnet get deregistered (TAO reserves ÷ total outstanding ALPHA held by users)
+- **Liquidation price**: The redemption value if the subnet gets deregistered (TAO reserves ÷ total outstanding ALPHA held by users)

 **Alpha Distribution Ratio ([ADR](../resources/glossary.md#adr-alpha-distribution-ratio))**: This metric compares ALPHA tokens held by participants versus ALPHA tokens remaining in the AMM pool.
 When injection and emission clocks are misaligned, emissions (α_out) tend to outpace injections (α_in), pushing more ALPHA into participant wallets and driving ADR above 1.
 A higher ADR means more tokens are in circulation relative to what's in the pool, which affects liquidation dynamics.